AmirShahid/Stitching/README.md

 # Images Stitching

 Multi-threaded C++ implementation for Image Stitching.
+A part of our Automated Slide Scanner

 ## Introduction